AustralianCancerDataNetwork/groundworkers/docs/index.md

 - `groundworkers` owns reusable stateless capabilities
 - `groundcrew` owns orchestration, session state, and job lifecycle

-In the usual deployment shape, `groundcrew` talks to `groundworkers` over MCP.
-If you are building your own Python application, you can call the same service layer directly through `build_application(...)`.
+In the usual deployment, `groundcrew` talks to `groundworkers` over MCP.
+A Python application can use the same service layer directly through `build_application(...)`.